Riverdale, Chicago: Eden Green

 Named for the housing development of the same name, the Eden Green neighborhood extends from 130th Street in the north to the Calumet River in the south, and from the Canadian National railroad tracks in the west to the Union Pacific tracks in east.
 The housing development, constructed in 1968, was one of the first black-owned and -operated developments.
 It eventually included over 1000 townhouse and apartment units for low- to moderate-income families.

 Golden Gate

 Named for Golden Gate Park, a park on S. Eberhart Ave. operated by the Chicago Park District, the Golden Gate neighborhood extends from 130th Street in the north to the Calumet River in the south, and from the Union Pacific railroad tracks in the west to approximately Langley Ave. in the east.

 Riverdale

 The Riverdale neighborhood extends from the Calumet River in the north to 138th Street in the south, and from Indiana Ave. in the west to the Union Pacific railroad tracks in the east.

+The neighborhood is the site of the former St. Mary of the Assumption church, the childhood parish and school of Pope Leo XIV.